-San Francisco events in January 2017 include Finding Neverland at the Orpheum Theater, Sketchfest, and the Martin Luther King, Jr. March & Festival.
-Additional things to do this month include New Year's Day activities, free walking tours, and SF Ballet performances.
+San Francisco events in January 2023 include sporting events, concerts, Broadway theater, and the wine tasting festivals.
+Additional fun things to do include SF Sketchfest, the Martin Luther King, Jr. March & Festival, New Year's Day activities, and free walking tours.

 Read on for a full calendar of this month's events.

 Disclaimer: I receive a small commission from some of the links on this page.